35 Medical Trivia Questions Only Geniuses Will Get Right

 Health problems are called “iatrogenic” when they were accidentally caused by medical treatment.
 These include infections contracted from other people being treated at the hospital, medication side effects and surgery complications.
 Patients should always feel free to ask their doctors about the risks of proposed treatments.
-Here’s how 17 everyday medication mistakes could also be making you sick.
+Read more on how everyday medication mistakes could be making you sick.

 A trace mineral is one that…